STFleming/emsys_21a_digital_to_analogue/README.md

 ### Generating PWM signals

 Often it is a requirement that PWM signals are very accurate, for instance, they might be driving motor controllers that need incredible high accuracy.
-To be able to adjust the simulated voltage with high precision requires, the ability to generate square-waves with high-accuracy at high-frequencies.
+To be able to adjust the simulated voltage with high precision requires the ability to generate square-waves with high-accuracy at high-frequencies.

 As we saw in [[Lecture 3](https://github.com/STFleming/EmSys_GPIO_and_Abstraction_Costs)] it can be difficult to reliably generate precise waveforms from software.
 This is especially true if we want to generate accurate signals at high frequencies: